 Mindfulness guides you to pay attention to moment you’re in, without judgment.

 To be fully present, you need to be at peace with your current circumstances, regardless of what they may be.
 This means accepting your emotions, the sensations in your body, and the activity in your environment for what it is.

 It’s neither good or bad, it just is!

 This is relatively easy to do in a normal day.
 You’re used to the way things are, so it’s easy to accept them.

 But it’s much harder when things change suddenly.
-Our natural reaction is to judge the situation.
+It’s natural to start judging the situation.

-When we fail to accept the new reality for what it is, we can’t function properly within it.
-We rationalize bad decisions.
-We get grumpy and upset.
-We go into a downward spiral.
+When you fail to accept the new reality for what it is, you can’t function properly within it.
+You rationalize bad decisions, get grumpy and upset, and go into a downward spiral.

 Emotional reactions to change are normal.
 They happen automatically.

-But we can take a different path to avoid getting pulled into a negative place.
+But you can take a different path to avoid getting pulled into a negative place.

 The mindful approach to new and challenging situations starts with radical acceptance.